antonije-pavlovic/JavaScript-algorithms-and-data-structures/js-techniques/description.md

 with a function that operates on that data.
 This has obvious parallels to object-oriented programming, where objects allow you to associate data (the object's properties) with one or more methods.

+The inner function will have access to the variables in the outer function scope, even after the outer function has returned.

 Consequently, you can use a closure anywhere that you might normally use an object with only a single method.

 #### Closure scope